People analyze all kinds of statistics relating to car accidents. What kind of car? How old was the driver? And, what was the cause of the accident?

 According to the National Highway Traffic Safety Administration (NHTSA), bad judgment or driver errors cause most traffic accidents.
 Examples include tailgating, failure to yield, failure to obey traffic signs or signals, and other conscious or unconscious errors in judgment that result in a motor vehicle accident.

 Even though many technological advances are designed to improve vehicle safety, far too many car accidents still occur.
 The causes of car accidents are varied, but knowing the most common causes of accidents can help us prevent them.
-The consequences of a collision are often serious injuries or even death.
+The consequences of a common collision are often serious injuries or even death.